-British foreign secretary urges Brexit solution
+Britain presses EU for Brexit compromise as clock ticks

-BERLIN (AP) — Britain’s foreign secretary is telling a German audience that securing an orderly British departure from the European Union is “of paramount importance.”
+BERLIN (AP) — Britain’s foreign secretary said that securing an orderly Brexit is “of paramount importance” as he visited Germany on Wednesday, and insisted the UK can leave the European Union on March 29 as planned if a compromise deal is found.

-Jeremy Hunt was meeting officials in Berlin on Wednesday ahead of Prime Minister Theresa May’s trip to Brussels later in the day to meet EU Commission President Jean-Claude Juncker.
-May is seeking changes to the already-negotiated withdrawal agreement after British lawmakers rejected it — but the EU says it won’t be reopened.
+Jeremy Hunt was meeting officials in Berlin ahead of Prime Minister Theresa May’s trip to Brussels later Wednesday for talks with EU Commission President Jean-Claude Juncker.
+May is seeking changes to Britain’s withdrawal agreement after British lawmakers resoundingly rejected it last month, but the EU insists negotiations won’t be reopened.

-Hunt said in a speech to the Konrad Adenauer Foundation, a think tank linked to Chancellor Angela Merkel’s party, that failing to secure a ratified agreement “would be deeply damaging, economically and politically.”
+The stalemate has raised fears of Britain leaving without a divorce deal in place at the end of March, an outcome that could cause severe economic disruption.
+It has also raised the possibility of London seeking to delay its departure to wrap up negotiations.

-He said that “in the vital weeks ahead, standing back and hoping that Brexit solves itself will not be enough.”
+“An orderly departure from the EU is of paramount importance,” Hunt said in a speech to the Konrad Adenauer Foundation, a thinktank linked to Chancellor Angela Merkel’s party.

 Most Read Nation & World Stories